SIAM-IMA-Cardiff/siam-ima-cardiff.github.io/collections/_posts/2024-06-14-Conference.md

 The four plenary talks covered a wide range of mathematical areas and were given by:

-- Professor Igor Podlubny, from the Technical University of Ko\v{s}ice, who presented a talk on fractional calculus;
+- Professor Igor Podlubny, from the Technical University of Košice, who presented a talk on fractional calculus;
 - Professor Claudia Garetto, from Queen Mary University of London, who gave a talk about higher order hyperbolic equations with multiplicities;
 - Doctor Isaac Chenchiah, from the University of Bristol, gave a presentation about morphing triangular frameworks;
 - Doctor Matthew Jones, from Nationwide Building Society, who gave a talk about the applications of Artificial Intelligence in financial services.